-- 1) Evaluate the current and foreseen risks related to shipping and other maritime activities in the Baltic Sea area. - 2) Identify appropriate and pro-active risk control measures to address the risks to the Baltic Sea environment based on a comprehensive risk approach, and promote their implementation. - 3) Develop common understanding of the causes of shipping accidents with the aim to suggest how these could be addressed. - 4) Investigate the need for, and share and utilize the results of, research projects, risk assessment studies, "cost and benefit" analysis, and Formal Safety Assessment(s) (FSAs) in support of decision making when choosing the best mitigating measures and for use in IMO rule-making process. - 5) Build regional knowledge, experience and excellence in FSAs and showcase the Baltic good standards and practices of both how FSAs can be carried out and documented. - 6) Consider and consult the development of, and proposals for, amending the existing and introducing new traffic management measures, such as routeing measures, with the aim to ensure that all systems and services assist safe navigation of ships in the Baltic Sea in an optimized and uniform manner. - 7) Discuss and promote the harmonization of operation and procedures of ship reporting systems (SRSs), Vessel Traffic Services (VTS), and other related vessel traffic management measures. - 8) Investigate guidance of under keel clearance (UKC) for open seas. - 9) Discuss measures to increase safety of winter navigation taking into account the work of the IMO on Polar Code. - 10) Cooperate with the Baltic Sea Hydrographic Commission regarding prioritization of areas for hydrographic re-surveys taking into account the planned and upcoming routeing measures. - 11) Work out uniform interpretation of new regional and international regulations and standards for maritime safety, where needed. - 12) In a long term, ensure utilization of expertise on maritime safety in the emerging regional processes aiming at testing and implementing Maritime Spatial Planning in the Baltic Sea in a cross-border context. - 13) Contribute to the implementation of the HELCOM Baltic Sea Action Plan and the EU Strategy for the Baltic Sea Region in relation to maritime safety. - 14) Identify research and development needs in support of navigational safety with the aim to have the relevant research topics well represented in available national and international funding programmes
+- 1) Evaluate the current and foreseen risks related to shipping and other maritime activities in the Baltic Sea area. - 2) Identify appropriate and pro-active risk control measures to address the risks to the Baltic Sea environment based on a comprehensive risk approach, and promote their implementation. - 3) Develop common understanding of the causes of shipping accidents with the aim to suggest how these could be addressed. - 4) Investigate the need for, and share and utilize the results of, research projects, risk assessment studies, "cost and benefit" analysis, and Formal Safety Assessment(s) (FSAs) in support of decision making when choosing the best mitigating measures and for use in IMO rule-making process. - 5) Build regional knowledge, experience and excellence in FSAs and showcase the Baltic good standards and practices of both how FSAs can be carried out and documented. - 6) Consider and consult the development of, and proposals for, amending the existing and introducing new traffic management measures, such as routeing measures, with the aim to ensure that all systems and services assist safe navigation of ships in the Baltic Sea in an optimized and uniform manner. - 7) Discuss and promote the harmonization of operation and procedures of ship reporting systems (SRSs), Vessel Traffic Services (VTS), and other related vessel traffic management measures. - 8) Discuss measures to increase safety of winter navigation. - 9) Cooperate with the Baltic Sea Hydrographic Commission (BSHC) regarding prioritization of areas for hydrographic re-surveys taking into account the planned and upcoming routeing measures. - 10) Work out uniform interpretations of new regional and international regulations and standards for maritime safety, where needed. - 11) In the long term, ensure utilization of expertise on maritime safety in the emerging regional processes aiming at testing and implementing Maritime Spatial Planning in the Baltic Sea in a cross-border context. - 12) Contribute to the implementation of the HELCOM Baltic Sea Action Plan and the EU Strategy for the Baltic Sea Region within the remit of the Expert Group, in particular, related to actions S2 and S3 on re-surveys, action S5 on further strengthening cooperation with IMO and regional co-operation in the field of safety of navigation and action S6 on continuing close technical cooperation with EMSA in collection and analysis of maritime data relevant for the development of safer shipping in the Baltic Sea - 13) Identify research and development needs in support of navigational safety with the aim to have the relevant research topics well represented in available national and international funding programmes.